tmpreston/docs-2/docs/guides/controller.md

 ## Subcontroller

-Now that you know how to chain the routers together to create the routes.
-We can now look at a common scenario for a website.
-A website usually has users and each users can create multiple comments.
+Now that you know how to chain routers together to create routes, we can look at a common scenario for a website.
+A website usually has users and each user can create multiple comments.

     yoursite.com
         └── "/users"